Cabin John, Maryland: Geography

 As an unincorporated area, Cabin John's boundaries are not officially defined.
 Cabin John is, however, recognized by the United States Census Bureau as a census-designated place, and by the United States Geological Survey as a populated place located at 38°58′30″N 77°9′33″W (38.975110, −77.159281).
-The borders are roughly defined as the area of land outlined by the Capital Beltway, Cabin John Parkway, and the Clara Barton Parkway.
+The CDP borders are the Capital Beltway (I-495) to the west and north, Cabin John Parkway to the northeast, and the Maryland–Virginia state line to the south, along the south shore of the Potomac River.
+The Clara Barton Parkway parallels the Potomac and the C&O Canal, leading southeast into Washington.
+Downtown is 9 mi to the southeast.